Order of Visit: High Point #20

 Parking: There’s room for 2-3 cars in a small parking area just off the road.
 A white sign clearly marks the parking area, and informs visitors to use the fence line as a guide to the butte in the distance.
 There are no port-a-potties of bathrooms at the parking area or along the trail.

 Accessibility: The first mile of the hike is a very easy walk across a flat field.
 However, this changes at the official trailhead, which is marked by a gate and prominent white sign near the base of the butte.
 From there, the trail climbs upward for 2/3 of a mile, and it can be pretty steep in several places.
-If it’s wet from rain or melting now, this section of the trail will be super slick and quite difficult, especially as you are coming back down from the summit.
+If it’s wet from rain or melting snow, this section of the trail will be super slick and quite difficult, especially as you are coming back down from the summit.
 Bring trekking poles for assistance.
 Most people can expect their roundtrip hiking time to be about 1.5 hours.

 Resources: